It isn’t just the celebrities who have dreamy looking pantries! Across Australia, people are embracing the trend of perfectly organised pantries.

 With a plan of attack it’s time to transfer foods into containers and place them in your pantry.
 Everyday foods should be near the front and overflow items can be placed behind.
 As you begin to fill your pantry you may find additional opportunities to maximise space, such as tapping into free vertical space with simple fold out wire shelves or stackable storage bins.

 Last but certainly not least, it’s time to pretty up your pantry.
 Vinyl labels or blackboard labels are an easy way to instantly make your pantry look fab and more organised.
-(I used white script vinyl labels from Tipone in my pantry.)
+(I used white script vinyl labels in my pantry.)
 Alternatively some people love the look of using bold wallpaper to line the back of shelves – it adds a big pop of colour and is an affordable way to update older pantries.
 If you have a bench top, I love creating a small styled arrangement and share tips on how to create one here.

 Photography by Thorson Photography